annotation/text-fabric/tf/docs/about/annotateBrowser.md

 ![browser](../images/Annotate/context.png)

-The paragraph you started from is in the centre.
+The paragraph you started from is in the center.
 You can scroll up and down the whole letter that the paragraph is contained in.
 If you want to return to the paragraph you started from, click the blue dot.
 If you want to remove the context, click the blue section indicator again.